JAXPORT is Florida's No. 1 container port complex.

 INVESTMENT IN THE FUTURE

-JAXPORT has invested $600 million in recent infrastructure investments in everything from cranes to docks to rail and the project to deepen the Jacksonville shipping channel to 47 feet is set to begin construction.
+JAXPORT has invested $600 million in recent infrastructure improvements in everything from cranes to docks to rail and deepening.

 CUSTOMIZED SHIPPING SOLUTIONS